Staying in Thailand’s vibrant capital

 Siam is the heart of modern Bangkok, home to huge shopping centres like Siam Paragon, MBK and CentralWorld.

-It’s an ideal area for shoppers and first-time visitors who want things like malls, plenty of restaurants and transport nearby.
+It’s an ideal area in Bangkok for shoppers and first-time visitors who want things like malls, plenty of restaurants and transport nearby.

 Siam is simply central, convenient and tourist-friendly.